microsoft/BotBuilder-Samples/samples/python/21.corebot-app-insights/README.md

 - Prompt for and validate requests for information from the user
 - Use [Application Insights](https://docs.microsoft.com/azure/azure-monitor/app/cloudservices) to monitor your bot

+**NOTE:**
+Unlike the other samples that use aiohttp, this sample is using Flask.
+We do not recommend using Flask for a production bot.
+This sample will be updated to use aiohttp in the future.

 ## Prerequisites

 ### Install Python 3.6